How to Start Your Psychology Private Practice: A Checklist

 It should be able to help you with some of the most important but cumbersome parts of running your practice: creating and administering treatment plans, bringing new clients on board, invoicing and billing, documentation, scheduling, and more.

 Fortunately, you have tons of options to choose from.
-There are a wide variety of software solutions that can help you manage your practice, and they offer an even wider variety of features.
+A wide variety of software solutions can help you manage your practice, and they offer an even wider variety of features.

-Nine of the best solutions currently available are outlined below, but there are many more options a quick web search away.
+Nine of the best solutions currently available are outlined below, but many more options are available with a quick web search.

 SolutionDetails